Mieczysław G. Bekker

-Mieczysław Gregory Bekker (1905-1989) was a Polish vehicular engineer and professor.
+Mieczysław Grzegorz Bekker (25 May 1905 - 8 January 1989) was a Polish vehicular engineer and professor.

-Bekker was born in Strzyżów, near Hrubieszów, Poland and graduated from Warsaw Technical University in 1929.
+Bekker was born in Strzyżów, near Hrubieszów, Poland and graduated from Warsaw University of Technology in 1929.

 Early career

 Bekker worked for the Polish Ministry of Military Affairs (1931–1939) at the Army Research Institute (Wojskowy Instytut Badań Inżynierii) in Warsaw.
 There he worked on systems for tracked vehicles to work on uneven ground.
 In the Invasion of Poland he was in a unit that retreated to Romania and then he was moved to France in 1939.

 In 1942 he accepted the offer of the Government of Canada to move to Ottawa to work in armored vehicle research.
 He entered the Canadian Army in 1943 as a researcher and reached the rank of lieutenant colonel.
 Decommissioned in 1956, he moved to the U.S.